Elemental-Re/elemental-re.github.io/_posts/2022-06-25-packaging-project-files-using-ghost’s-gulp+rollup-preset.md

 ### watch

 The last thing I noticed was that changes to `README.md` and `CHANGELOG.md` were not triggering a new build when running `npm build:watch`.
-Arguably, there was no real need to fix this, it’s not like I expected to edit them regularly during the build process, but I had come this far, so I figured I might well go all the way.
+Arguably, there was no real need to fix this, it’s not like I expected to edit them regularly during the development process, but I had come this far, so I figured I might well go all the way.
 In order to resolve this I had to register the files under the `watch` method.
 This is what it looked like initially:

 ```jsx
 function watch() {